🎵 Plays & manages your music library.

 - smtc-win32 : System Media Transport Controls for Dart & Flutter.
 Gives Harmonoid native OS media controls on Windows.

-A lot of time has went into making this project possible due to early-adoption of Flutter from Google & nearly everything has been written from ground-up (from low-level C/C++ plugins to UI & business-logic in Flutter/Dart).
-I made most-of the "plugins" which are used, but since I'm a single person, I could not make a "plugin" for every single functionality that an OS provides e.g. notifications, audio-playback or window-custom-theming etc. Now, slowly a lot of open-source "plugins" are being made by the community & I'm switching to them to improve the quality of the app.
+A lot of time has went into making this project possible due to early-adoption of Flutter & nearly everything has been written from ground-up (from low-level C/C++ modules to UI & business-logic in Flutter/Dart).
+I made most of the modules which are used in Harmonoid to leverage any kind of native platform specific functionality.

-The app is meant to be modern & these animations or pixel-by-pixel painted elements will definitely have some expense on your CPU/RAM.
+Harmonoid is meant to be modern & these animations or pixel-by-pixel painted elements will definitely have some expense on your CPU & GPU.
 It's not going to consume as less memory as imgui, WxWidgets or vanilla Qt, but definitely NOT even close to what electron.js consumes (which most cross-platform apps tend to use).
 With that being said, performance is going to be improved overtime.
 Flutter is really new to desktop & a lot of performance improvements/patches are being made with time.